What is Backfill in Construction: Essential Insights and Practical Solutions

 • Gravel: Renowned for its excellent drainage and compaction properties.

-To execute backfill successfully, follow these steps:
+To execute backfill successfully, adhere to these steps:

 4. Drainage Considerations: Implement drainage solutions to prevent water accumulation.